Nicaragua TEFL/TESOL Training Center in Las Penitas/Poneloya, Leon, Nicaragua:

 - Wages for English teachers in Nicaragua vary, though pay is typically much higher in the private sector and in the cities.

-- Most teachers can comfortably live on $300 – $600 per month, depending on city etc.
+- Most teachers can comfortably live on $300 – $600 per month, depending on city etc. If you teach online, you will have the ability to save up to $1000 per month, which is quite a bit here in Nicaragua.

 - Pay is on average higher in the city of Managua.
 Teachers can expect to earn between 114-286 Cordobas per hour before taxes, depending on where they choose to teach.
 That is $4- $10 US Dollar per hour.
 That may not seem like much, but given the low cost of living, it is more than enough to live comfortably.